corriedotdev/corriedotdev.github.io/_posts/2020-07-19-HDL-STR-LRDP.md

 ## First attempt

+I have rendered a short compilation that I will link here once its complete of the first attempts.
+I was recording to document it as it is a really exciting topic, but to also fall back on if there are configuration issues.
+Below are some examples of the issues I ran into.

-Correct IQ should be set.
+- Correct IQ should be set.
 Test on FM first
 Coax cable too tight around sdr
 Windows Direct Sound Virtual Cable